-Due to its simplicity and the lack of potential confounds from familiarity, the SALT paradigm has become the mainstream method for investigating the mechanisms underlying the SPE.
+Since then, the SALT has become the mainstream method for investigating the mechanisms underlying the SPE.
 For instance, researchers have explored the importance of personality traits in identity labels (Golubickis et al., 2020), the self-relevant labels that include the past, present, and future self (Golubickis et al., 2017), as well as "good self" and "bad self" labels (Hu et al., 2020), and the group advantage effect of in-group labels (Constable, Elekes, et al., 2019; Constable & Knoblich, 2020; Enock et al., 2018; Enock et al., 2020).
-Moreover, the SALT paradigm has been applied to various fields, such as neuroscience, physiology, clinical research, cross-cultural research, and child development.
+Moreover, the SALT has been applied to various fields.
 In neuroscience and physiology, researchers investigate which brain regions are activated during self-prioritization effect (Feng et al., 2018; Humphreys & Sui, 2015), and gender differences in self-prioritization effect due to oxytocin (Feng et al., 2020).
 In clinical research, SALT has been used to understand atypical self-processing in populations such as those with autism or depression (Gillespie‐Smith et al., 2018; Nijhof & Bird, 2019; Sui & Humphreys, 2017).
 Cross-cultural studies have shown that individuals from individualistic cultures demonstrate a stronger self-prioritization effect (Jiang et al., 2019), and that the language of the experimental stimuli can affect the strength of the effect (Ivaz et al., 2016).
 Finally, SALT has also been applied to child development, with studies examining developmental changes in self-positivity effects (Maire et al., 2020; Zhou et al., 2019).

 Despite the popularity of using SALT, little attention has been paid to the exact indices of SPE and their reliability, which need to be examined carefully (Parsons et al., 2019).
 This issue is especially important because SALT is increasingly being used to measure individual differences in psychiatry (Liu et al., 2022) , and social psychology (Enock et al., 2018).
 To address this gap, we plan to examine the reliability of SPE indices in SALT by reanalyzing data from multiple sources (see Table 1 for the details of the data sources).

 To comprehensively assess the SPE indices from SALT, we have included six indices of SPE.
 All of these SPE indices are defined as the difference between self and other, while using different outcomes of the matching trials of SALT.
-Specifically, these indices include two direct indices based on SALT reaction times and accuracy, as well as derived indices such as efficiency (Humphreys & Sui, 2015; Stoeber & Eysenck, 2008), d prime of SDT, and drift rate (v) and starting point (z) from DDM (Golubickis et al., 2017).
+Specifically, these indices include two direct indices based on SALT, reaction times and accuracy, as well as derived indices such as efficiency (Humphreys & Sui, 2015; Stoeber & Eysenck, 2008), d prime of SDT (Sui et a., 2012: Hu et al., 2020), and drift rate (v) and starting point (z) from DDM (Golubickis et al., 2017).

 Given that there are multiple methods for calculating reliability of cognitive tasks, we will calculate Split-Half Reliability (SHR) and Intraclass Correlation Coefficient (ICC) for each of the SPE indices mentioned above.